Brad Gushue: Personal life

-Gushue is the son of Ray and Maureen and began curling in 1989.
-In his youth, he also played golf.
+Gushue is the son of Ray and Maureen and began curling in 1993.
+In his youth, he also played golf, baseball and ice hockey.
+He was one of the province's top junior golfers, winning the Newfoundland and Labrador Junior Golf Championship from 1996 to 1999, two Newfoundland and Labrador School Championships with his school's golf team, and won the men's provincial amateur championship in 1999.
 Gushue is currently a business owner, co-owning an Orangetheory Fitness Studio in St. John's with teammate Mark Nichols.
 Gushue married Krista Tibbo on September 8, 2006.
 They have two children, Hayley and Marissa.

 In 2006, Gushue co-authored a book with Alex J. Walling titled Golden Gushue: a Curling Story, which offers a behind-the-scenes look at the rise of his team to Olympic gold.

 Gushue is ambidextrous — while he curls and golfs right-handed, he writes with his left hand.

-Gushue has a Bachelor of Business Administration from Memorial University and completed a Master of Business Administration from Queen's University in 2022.
+Gushue attended O'Donel high school in Mount Pearl.
+He has a Bachelor of Business Administration from Memorial University and completed a Master of Business Administration from Queen's University in 2022.
+After his retirement from professional curling in 2026, Gushue now works as the high-performance director for USA Curling, providing administrative and coaching support of the American teams in international tournaments, and overseeing all high-profile American teams throughout the season.